ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-compliance-boundaries.md

 Compliance boundaries create logical boundaries within an Office 365 organization that control the user content locations (such as mailboxes, SharePoint sites, and OneDrive accounts) that eDiscovery managers can search.
 Also, compliance boundaries control who can access eDiscovery cases used to manage the legal, human resources, or other investigations within your organization.
 The need for compliance boundaries is often necessary for multi-national corporations that have to respect geographical boarders and regulations and for governments, which are often divided into different agencies.
 In Office 365, compliance boundaries help you meet these requirements when performing content searches and managing investigations with eDiscovery cases.

-We'll use the example in the following illustration to explain how compliance boundaries work.
+We use the example in the following illustration to explain how compliance boundaries work.

 ![Compliance boundaries consist of search permissions filters that control access to agencies and admin role groups that control access to eDiscovery cases](media/5c206cc8-a6eb-4d6b-a3a5-21e158791f9a.png)